mgelvoleo/development-youtube-series/cicd-pipeline-proj/README.md

 Note: While restarting go to the terminal install the git in the jenkins because amazon linux by default not install

-Stap 4: Access the server
+### Stap 4: Access the server

 ```
-yum instal git
+yum install git
 ```

-Step 5: Login again in our Jenkins admin and start create new Item
+### Step 5: Login again in our Jenkins admin and start create new Item

     - Click "New Item" give the info
         Item Name: Maven-Builder